Denarius Moore: Professional career

-2011 NFL Draft
+2011 NFL draft

 Oakland Raiders

-Moore was drafted by the Oakland Raiders in the 5th round with the (148th pick overall) of the 2011 NFL Draft.
-After a strong Training camp and Preseason, Moore made the Oakland Raiders 53-man Roster.
+Moore was selected by the Oakland Raiders in the fifth round with the (148th pick overall) of the 2011 NFL draft.
+After a strong Training camp and Preseason, Moore made the Oakland Raiders 53-man roster.

-In just his second career game, Moore exploded against the Buffalo Bills in Week 2 of the 2011 NFL Season, making spectacular catches over the course of the game recording 146 yards on 5 catches and scoring a 50-yard touchdown on a pass from Quarterback Jason Campbell while also adding one rush for 25 yards.
+In just his second career game, Moore exploded against the Buffalo Bills in Week 2 of the 2011 NFL season, making spectacular catches over the course of the game recording 146 yards on five catches and scoring a 50-yard touchdown on a pass from Quarterback Jason Campbell while also adding one rush for 25 yards.
+In Week 10 against the Chargers, he had five receptions for 123 yards and two touchdowns in the 24–17 victory.
+In Week 17, against the Chargers, he had three receptions for 101 yards.
+He finished the 2011 season with 33 receptions for 618 yards and five touchdowns in 13 games and ten starts.

+In Week 6 of the 2012 season, Moore had five receptions for 104 yards and one touchdown.
+He finished the 2012 season with 51 receptions for 741 yards and seven touchdowns in 15 games and starts.

+In Week 3 of the 2013 season, Moore had six receptions for 124 yards and a touchdown in the loss to the Broncos.
+He finished the 2013 season with 46 receptions for 695 yards and five touchdowns in 13 games and ten starts.

-After a very successful first three seasons in Oakland, Moore's playing time fell off in the 2014 season, recording only 115 yards on twelve receptions and no touchdowns.
+Moore's playing time declined in the 2014 season, recording only 115 yards on twelve receptions.

 Cincinnati Bengals

 On April 6, 2015, Moore signed one-year deal with the Cincinnati Bengals.
 Moore was released by the Bengals on August 31, 2015, as part of the first wave of roster cuts for the preseason.